 Focus on Risky User and Entity Behavior

-To discover, investigate, and monitor risky behaviors across all users and entities in your network environment, go to INVESTIGATE > Users and NetWitness UEBA (User and Entity Behavior Analytics).
+To discover, investigate, and monitor risky behaviors across all users and entities in your network environment, go to Investigate > Entities or NetWitness UEBA (User and Entity Behavior Analytics).
+In versions 11.3 and earlier, the menu option is Investigate > Users.
 You can detect malicious and rogue users, pinpoint, high-risk behaviors, discover attacks, and investigate emerging security threats.
 (See the NetWitness UEBA User Guide for detailed information.)

 Focus on Scanning Files for Malware